COPD and SPIRIVA

 Breathing with COPD is no small thing.

-- Start managing your COPD.
+Start managing your COPD.
 Pay attention to symptoms, such as occasional shortness of breath and/or wheezing, as well as any loss of ability to be physically active.
-Quitting smoking is the only thing that can stop the progression of COPD
+Stopping smoking is the only thing that can slow the progression of COPD

-- Maintenance treatments like SPIRIVA and others can help you breathe better.
-Remember, check with your doctor to see what is right for you
+Maintenance treatments like SPIRIVA can help you breathe better.
+Remember, check with your doctor to see if SPIRIVA is right for you

-- If you have COPD, SPIRIVA can help you breathe better and improve lung function by opening airways for 24 hours.
-SPIRIVA is not a rescue inhaler and should not be used for treating sudden breathing problems
+If you have COPD, taking SPIRIVA daily can help you breathe better and improve lung function by opening airways for 24 hours.
+SPIRIVA is not a rescue inhaler and should not be used for treating sudden breathing problems.
+Your doctor may give you other medicine to use for sudden breathing problems

-- COPD flare-ups are episodes of new or increasing symptoms, including: cough, mucus, wheezing, shortness of breath, or tightness in the chest.
-When you experience a COPD flare-up, you may require treatment beyond your normal medications and, in some cases, flare-ups may require hospitalization
+COPD flare-ups are episodes of new or increasing symptoms, such as: cough, mucus, wheezing, shortness of breath, or tightness in the chest.
+When you experience a COPD flare-up, you may require treatment beyond your normal maintenance medication and, in some cases, flare-ups may require hospitalization

 COPD is not the same as asthma.
 And although smoking is the number one cause of COPD, you don’t have to be an active smoker to have COPD.